rsbyrne/thesis/book/content/chapter_02_foundations/heating.md

 H_{\mathrm{cr}} = \frac{1}{{{T_{c}}_{\mathrm{av}}}_{(H=0)}}, \quad \mathrm{Ra} < {\mathrm{Ra}}_{\mathrm{cr}}
 $$

-Where $H_{crit}$ is the critical heating factor above which the mantle cools into the core and at which the lower boundary becomes effectively insulating, as previously discussed.
+Where $H_\mathrm{crit}$ is the critical heating factor above which the mantle cools into the core and at which the lower boundary becomes effectively insulating, as previously discussed.

 If we define a 'conductive *Nusselt* number' - something of an oxymoron - we can see how the true *Nusselt* number should be expected to scale: